pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/_index.md

 composition, but produces the exact semantic API output type.
 The ability to drop into and inject a given API type's raw spec is maintained through out.

-## Query for Kubernetes

-Maintaining and understanding Kubernetes clusters requires coordination and delivery of continuous changes.
-The API surface area is complex and highly disjointed when you want to make sense of what is taking place in the cluster, and why it is occuring.

-Common choices for these assessments include a mix of `kubectl` and [`client-go`][k8s-clientgo], and require the user to form manual joins across resources, and perform a reactive series of queries to understand what is taking place.

-To gain detailed insights, we've released a new tool called [Pulumi Query](#pulumi-query) that helps you understand your clusters passively or in real-time.
-By exposing Kubernetes through a library of streaming queries, it becomes easy to write apps that can tail API resources, discover distinct versions of a given Pod, or even inform you of which Services are publicly exposed to the Internet.

-[Get started][pulumi-kq] with `pulumi/query` to understand Kubernetes clusters and workloads through a new lens.

 ## Pulumi Kubernetes Operator

 <a href="./">